 The information shall be filled in relation to non–life business (including health insurance business other than that pursued on a similar basis to that of life insurance ("Non–SLT Health")) only for the direct business.
 There shall be a separate template for each line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35.

-The loss distribution profile non–life shows the distribution, in (predefined) brackets, of the claims incurred during the reporting year.
+The loss distribution profile non–life shows the distribution, in (predefined) brackets, of the accumulated claims incurred at the end of the reporting year.

-Claims incurred means the sum of gross claims paid and gross reported but not settled claims (RBNS) on a case by case basis for each and every single claim, open or closed, which belongs to a specific accident year ("AY")/underwriting year ("UWY") (AY/UWY).
+Accumulated claims incurred means the sum of gross claims paid and gross reported but not settled claims (RBNS) on a case by case basis for each and every single claim, open or closed, which belongs to a specific accident year ("AY")/underwriting year ("UWY") (AY/UWY).
 Claims incurred amounts include all the elements that compose the claim itself but excludes any expenses except those attributable to specific claims.
 Data regarding claims shall be reported net of salvage and subrogation.
+Historical data, starting from the first time application of Solvency II, is required.

 Undertakings are required to report data on an accident year or underwriting year basis, in accordance with any requirements of the National Supervisory Authority.
 If the National Supervisory Authority has not stipulated which to use then the undertaking may use accident or underwriting year according to how they manage each line of business, as defined in Annex I to Delegated Regulation (EU) 2015/35, provided that they use the same year consistently, year on year.

 The default brackets to be used are defined in euros.
 For different reporting currencies each relevant supervisory authority shall define the equivalent options for the amounts to be used in the 20 brackets.